| I. |

 1. |

-first SEVEN rounds of the reserve/supplemental draft is $5 if the player still has major league
+(2019 and prior) The salary of a player obtained in the reserve/supplemental draft is $5 if the player still has major league

 "rookie status" (even if the player is on a major league